Create API Tools

 Importance: A good description helps the AI assistant more accurately understand:

-The tool's function and purpose.
+The tool's functionality and purpose.

 When this tool should be used.